 The Notes app on your iPhone got a bit of an upgrade in iOS 9, and one of the features that are now available is the ability to create checklists.
-I know that I personally use the Notes app for grocery store and to-do lists all the time, so this is a feature that is going to be very handy.
+I know that I personally use the Notes app for grocery store and to-do lists all the time, or for items that I want to add to an Amazon wish list, so this is a feature that is going to be very handy.

 The tutorial in the article below will show you how to create a new note in either a Notes folder in iCloud or on your iPhone, then show you how to start adding checklist items to a new or existing note.